teunisvdh/ProjectApp/README.md

 - Spotify creates music playlists based on your favourite genres automatically.
 The app won't take in account your maximum time that is available.

 **Hardest parts**

+The hardest parts of implementing the app are the following:
+-